joshstephenson/Wordle-Solver/README.md

 > patty
 You won 😉 in 3 guesses!
 ```

+Use without the `-s` option to omit suggestions for subsequent guess.

 ## Most Popular Letters for Each Position in Five Letter English Words
 - S is the most frequent starting letter.